 After you sign up, you’ll receive a welcome message encouraging you to introduce yourself to the other members and the “faculty.”
 Clicking on the button that says “Post an introduction here” takes you straight to their forum.
-At first glance, it didn’t look like the forum was heavily used.
-However, after reading several of the threads, many of the posts were questions that were specific to the member’s website.
-It was nice to see that every question was addressed by one or more of the Market Motive faculty members, which included specialists in my field of Internet marketing (SEO), like Todd Malicoat (aka stuntdubl).
+Many of the posts were questions that were specific to the member’s website.
+It was nice to see that every question was addressed by one or more of the Market Motive faculty members, which included specialists in my field of Internet marketing (SEO), like Todd Malicoat.
 It was also nice to see that all users are bound to a strict non-disclosure agreement (NDA), which helps encourage open discussions about personal projects.

 I wrote an introductory post, which is encouraged for all new members.
 That was promptly replied to by one of the faculty members and included a ton of helpful links to get me started.
 I then perused the forum for interesting discussions and was able to engage with a few members.
-Although the forum wasn’t incredibly active — most likely due to not having a large number of users yet — it still seemed helpful.
 In most instances, if a discussion wasn’t picked up by any of the other members, the faculty still participated.

-Market Motive offers live conference calls with the faculty.
-You can leave questions on the forum to be asked during the conference call, and then the moderater(s) will address it.
+Market Motive offers live workshops with the faculty.
+You can leave questions on the forum to be asked during the workshop, and then the moderator(s) will address it.

-I chose to participate in the Web Analytics Call with Avinash Kaushik.
+I chose to participate in the Web Analytics Workshop with Avinash Kaushik.
 I asked him about tracking external links that my visitors click on and how I could track them in Google Analytics.
-The cool thing was that I didn’t even have to wait until the conference call.
-If questions can be easily or quickly answered before the conference call, they’ll be answered in the forum (otherwise, they get tabled for the call).
+The cool thing was that I didn’t even have to wait until the workshop.
+If questions can be easily or quickly answered before the workshop, they’ll be answered in the forum (otherwise, they get tabled for the call).
 Within 15 minutes, Avinash left me a detailed answer to my question, including links to online resources to help me set things up correctly.

-When I briefly called in for the Web Analytics conference call, I was surprised to find out how many people participated in it.
-During the call, members were encouraged to remain on mute until it was their turn to participate.
+When I briefly logged in for the Web Analytics workshop, I was surprised to find out how many people participated in it.

-One of the best things about the conference calls is that they’re all recorded and then shared with every member.
-That ensures that you never miss out on anything, and if you’re new to Market Motive, you can go back and listen to any of the previous conference calls.
-Also, since the questions are posted ahead of time in the forum, if you stumble upon a question that interests you, and the conference has already taken place, you can simply click on it to hear it.
+One of the best things about the workshops is that they’re all recorded and then shared with every member.
+That ensures that you never miss out on anything, and if you’re new to Market Motive, you can go back and listen to any of the previous workshops.
+Also, since the questions are posted ahead of time in the forum, if you stumble upon a question that interests you, and the workshop has already taken place, you can simply click on it to hear it.

-Another core feature of Market Motive is video, specifically instructional videos.
-Similar to what I previously reported, Market Motive’s videos are created in presentation format with voiceovers.
-The videos are similar to a well structured presentation that you would find at any industry conference.
+Another core feature of Market Motive is video courses, specifically instructional videos.
+Similar to what I previously reported, Market Motive’s videos are created in a presentation format with voiceovers.
+The videos are similar to a well-structured presentation that you would find at any industry conference.

 I watched several videos and all of them provided expert advice in a format that was easy to follow and learn from.
 They have many videos available right now and they appear to add new videos each month, which helps keep the content current and fresh.

-When I originally saw the price — $299/month or $2,999 per year — I had a hard time stomaching the price.
+When I originally saw the price — $299/month or $2,999 per year — for a self-paced membership, I had a hard time stomaching the price.
 I was really curious to know how they were going to justify it.
 However, after I got into the system and started using it, I quickly started to ask myself how they could be charging so little.
-You basically get access to an ever expanding library of videos, conference calls and private discussion threads and get to interact directly with the faculty on a regular basis.
+You basically get access to an ever-expanding library of videos, workshops, and private discussion threads and get to interact directly with the faculty on a regular basis.
 Since it would typically cost $299 for 1-2 hours of consulting, I quickly started to realize what a great deal their service was.